 Analyzing quantitative and qualitative data is often the topic of advanced research and evaluation methods.
-There are certain basics which can help to make sense of reams of data.
+There are certain basics that can help to make sense of reams of data.

 Always start with your evaluation goals:

-When analyzing data (whether from questionnaires, interviews, focus groups, or whatever), always start from review of your evaluation goals, i.e., the reason you undertook the evaluation in the first place.
+When analyzing data (whether from questionnaires, interviews, focus groups, or whatever), always start with a review of your evaluation goals, i.e., the reason you undertook the evaluation in the first place.
 This will help you organize your data and focus your analysis.

-For example, if you wanted to improve your program by identifying its strengths and weaknesses, you can organize data into program strengths, weaknesses and suggestions to improve the program.
+For example, if you want to improve your program by identifying its strengths and weaknesses, you can organize data into program strengths, weaknesses, and suggestions to improve the program.
 If you wanted to fully understand how your program works, you could organize data in the chronological order in which clients go through your program.

 If you are conducting an outcomes-based evaluation, you can categorize data according to the indicators